jtc268/mistralPDF/README.md

 ## 🔒 Security

-- Your documents remain private
+- Your API key is stored securely in `~/.mistral_pdf/config.json`
+- Keys are masked in the UI for privacy
+- No data is stored permanently
 - Processing happens via Mistral's secure API
-- No data is stored permanently

-## 📚 Contributing
+## �� Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.